kirinmurphy/codethings-next-router-addons/README.md

 ### Custom Hook Wrapper
 If using the hook for the same param in many places, create a wrapper hook to abstract the param and custom param variable names.
 ```
-import { useParamFilter } from 'codethings-nextjs-router-addons';
+import { useUrlParamCategoryFilter } from 'codethings-nextjs-router-addons';

 const SEARCH_PARAM = 'search';